 Once you have assembled a list of plants that you think will work for your area and determined your garden zone and annual rainfall, it’s time to look at what else the plants on your list will need to survive.
 Do a little research and make notes on your list about how much sun each herb will need.
 Some herbs need full sun, but others do better in part shade.
 Soil type and water requirements are other important things to note.

 Once you have that basic information, you can begin matching herbs to areas in your garden.
-Make a sketch of your garden or yard and make notes about what should work well in the different areas.
+It’s possible that most or all your herb selections can be planted in the same area, but let your herbs tell you where they are most happy.
+Don’t be surprised if you have a few growing in the shade, a few in full sun, a few pots on a patio that gets filtered light, etc. Make a sketch of your garden or yard and make notes about what should work well in the different areas.
 It’s also a good time to strike through any herbs that are obviously not a match for your garden- a plant that needs sandy soil will not be happy in heavy clay.
 Although the soil can be changed by adding amendments and conditioning, it can be a daunting process.

 Deciding how much of each herb to grow